 Each single family mortgage loan is serviced by the Authority.
+Fannie Mae Mortgage Loans are required to be serviced in accordance with Fannie Mae's requirements.
+Single family mortgage loans which are insured or guaranteed by third parties are required to be serviced in accordance with the applicable insurer or guarantor's requirements.
 The Authority collects monthly payments of principal and interest and escrows.
-All such funds are deposited in segregated trust or custodial accounts or other accounts approved by the Authority in state or national banks or savings and loan associations, the deposits in which are insured, in part (in whole effective January 1, 2011), by the Federal Deposit Insurance Corporation.
+All such funds are deposited in segregated trust or custodial accounts or other accounts approved by the Authority in state or national banks or savings and loan associations, the deposits in which are insured, in whole, by the Federal Deposit Insurance Corporation.
 From the funds so deposited the Authority pays to the proper parties, when and if due, mortgage insurance premiums, real estate taxes and special assessments and hazard insurance premiums.
 The Authority remits the balance to the bond trustee.
 The hazard and casualty insurance policies which are required by the Authority to be maintained on the mortgaged premises insure the Authority as mortgagee to the full extent of its interest in the mortgaged premises.